 The best time to prune the lavender plants is in the late fall.
 Do not prune them during the summer months or when they are blooming.
 In the late fall, the flowers will be fading already, which makes it the ideal time for you to prune the plant.

 Fungus is a major problem that can have a dire impact on your plants.
-It is perhaps critically important that you take a close look at the growth of your plant and identify any fungi on the plant.
+It is important that you take a close look at the growth of your plant and identify any fungi on the plant.

-Fungi usually develop on plants such as the lavender when they are not cared for properly and overwatered.
+Fungi usually develop on plants such as lavender when they are not cared for properly and overwatered.
 The excess water in the soil provides the perfect conditions for the growth of fungi.

-If you do not pay attention to this, it won’t take long before your plant succumbs to root rot and other plants and eventually dies.
+If you do not pay attention to this, it won’t take long before your plant succumbs to root rot and eventually dies.
 Pests generally stay away from the lavender plant, although if the plant continues to get weak over time, even they will start flocking over to your plant.

 If the plant succumbs to root rot, your only option will be to remove the plant and then cut off the affected roots.